Knocklive/Knocklive/README.md

 - 🌍 You can find my Website [here](https://knocklive.de) and my Documentation [here](https://docs.knocklive.de) :)
 - 💙 You can follow me on Instagram :) [@pedaaaaaaaaa](https://instagram.com/pedaaaaaaaaa)
 - 📫 You can reach me on Discord: Knocklive#5165
-- 🎈 You can write me an email :3 admin@knocklive.de
+- 🎈 You can also write me an email :) admin@knocklive.de

 <a href="https://top.gg/bot/847972974786248704"><img src="https://top.gg/api/widget/847972974786248704.svg" alt="LabyCheck" class="center"></a>